Let me start with a few common questions: can I download a photo and use it on my commercial website?

 Please note that if you work as a photographer for a magazine, newspaper, website etc special agreement on copyright and ownership are usually included in your contract.

 If you are in Australia, a photo is protected by copyright automatically from the moment it is taken.
 There is no system of registration.

-For the other countries I found this great pdf document which helps in understanding the own rights and the local website you can follow up with.
+For the other countries, I found this great pdf document which helps in understanding the ownership rights and the local website you can follow up with.

-For more information on photography copyright laws I suggest to check the Australian Copyright Centre.
+For more information on photography copyright laws, I suggest checking the Australian Copyright Centre.

-Most important, you don’t have to add a watermark or a copyright notice to have a copyright protection.
+Most importantly, you don’t have to add a watermark or a copyright notice to have copyright protection.

 Copyright free photography